arthurmelton/selfhut/README.md

 ```

 The binary executable will be at `./target/release/selfhut`, you can just run this
-and your server should stort working!
+and your server should start working!

 ## Hosting

-Simpily run the binary and a website is going to be hosted at port 8000.
+Simply run the binary and a website is going to be hosted at port 8000.
 I would
-also recoment using something like nginx to change the port and to do caching.
+also recommend using something like nginx to change the port and to do caching.
 If
 you want to change the config (this would make sense because at default it only
 has a example user), edit the file in `$(XDG_CONFIG_HOME)/selfhut/selfhut.toml`
 to your liking.
 To add a `favicon.ico` you need to add it to